Peru national football team: Team records

+Most appearances

+The two peruvian players with the most international caps are Luis Advíncula and Yoshimar Yotún.
+Both made 130 appearances for the national side.
+The Peruvian goalkeeper with the most appearances is Pedro Gallese with 121.

+Top goalscorers

-The team's all-time top goalscorer is Paolo Guerrero, with 38 goals in 106 appearances.
-He is followed by Jefferson Farfán, with 27 goals in 97 appearances, and Teófilo Cubillas, who scored 26 goals in 81 appearances.
+The team's all-time top goalscorer is Paolo Guerrero, with 40 goals in 128 appearances.
+He is followed by Jefferson Farfán, with 27 goals in 102 appearances, and Teófilo Cubillas, who scored 26 goals in 81 appearances.
 Of the top ten scorers for Peru, Teodoro Fernández, with 24 goals in 32 games, holds the best goal-per-appearance ratio (0.75 goals/match).
 Claudio Pizarro scored Peru's fastest ever goal, coming less than a minute into a match against Mexico on 20 August 2003.

-Peru's current captain is goalkeeper Pedro Gallese.
+Peru's current captain is forward Paolo Guerrero.
 Midfielder Leopoldo Basurto was the team's first captain.
 Defender Héctor Chumpitaz held the Peruvian team's leadership position for the longest time, between 1965 and 1981.
 Forward Claudio Pizarro had the second-longest tenure as captain, from 2003 to 2016.
+In 2022, streaming service Netflix launched "Contigo capitán", a series about Paolo Guerrero's doping ban that almost impeded his participation in the 2018 FIFA World Cup.
 Other notable captains include Rubén Díaz (1981–1985), Julio César Uribe (1987–1989), Juan Reynoso (1993–1999), and Nolberto Solano (2000–2003).